 Arizona Assisted Living Prices

 We already saw earlier in this post how much 24/7 care in someone’s home can be per month ($14,000-$18,000).
 Although some home care companies will give you a discounted monthly rate, your’re probably still looking at over 5 figures.
+That’s a big reason many families turn to choosing an assisted living facility in Arizona.

 Larger and luxurious assisted living facilities and assisted living homes are all over the place when it comes to price.
 Homes that are qualified for ALTCS (Medicaid) will only be paid around $2,000 per month by the insurance companies contracting with the Government.
 The family will pay a portion of that for the room and board.